abilian/lab.abilian.com/docs/Business/Outcome over output.md

 7. **Measure and track progress**: Use outcome-based metrics, such as customer satisfaction, user engagement, or revenue growth, to evaluate the success of projects and initiatives.
 Regularly review and communicate these metrics to keep the focus on outcomes and drive continuous improvement.

-8. **Review and adapt**: Hold regular retrospectives to assess the effectiveness of the organizational processes and make necessary adjustments to improve the focus on outcomes.
+8. **Review and adapt**: Hold regular [[Retrospectives|retrospectives]] to assess the effectiveness of the organizational processes and make necessary adjustments to improve the focus on outcomes.

 9. **Recognize and reward outcome-focused behavior**: Celebrate successes and recognize team members who demonstrate a strong focus on outcomes.
 This can help to reinforce the importance of prioritizing outcomes and encourage others to adopt a similar mindset.